jsmolka/blog/content/posts/progress-report-5/index.md

 }
 ```

 The `state & kStateThumb` part of the function will be evaluated at compile-time and has no runtime cost.
-All that's left to do is calling the correct dispatch function for the current `state`.
+All that's left to do is call the correct dispatch function for the current `state`.
 Each `dispatch` function runs as long as the `state` remains the same and there are processor cycles to go through.

 ```cpp
 void ARM::run(int cycles) {